Hong Kong Coliseum: Venue for 2009 East Asian Games

+The makeover lasted for 6 months spanning from 1 July 2008 to 27 January 2009, during which the Coliseum had to be closed.
+It was reopened in 28 January 2009.

 Accident

-On 28 July 2022, during a concert by local boy band, Mirror, a movable elevated giant TV screen fell from the ceiling of the venue and landed directly on a dancer's head, and further collapsing onto another dancer.
-Both dancers were sent to hospital, with one being in serious condition in the ICU while the other being stable.
-All remaining concerts had to be cancelled and investigations were called by the government.
+On 28 July 2022, during a concert by a local boy band Mirror, a moving, elevated giant TV-screen fell from the ceiling of the venue and landed directly on a dancer's head, and further collapsed onto a second dancer.
+Both dancers were immediately taken to hospital, with one being in serious condition admitted to the Intensive Care Unit, and the other being stable.
+All remaining concerts had to be cancelled and investigations were initiated by the government.